JamesClonk/opengl/README.md

-opengl
+OpenGL
 ======

-Learn me some OpenGL with Go
+Learn me some OpenGL with Go..